alsalafiyyah/alsalafiyyah.github.io/_posts/2020/2020-08-06-accused-of-being-wahhabi.md

 lang: en
 locale: en
 active: wahhabi
-excerpt: "There is a group of people, if we perform Da'wah to them, call them to Allah advise them to abandon shirk, they will accuse us of being a Wahhabi.
+summary: "There is a group of people, if we perform Da'wah to them, call them to Allah advise them to abandon shirk, they will accuse us of being a Wahhabi.
 How do we deal with them?"
 muftis:
   shaykh:
     - name: Shaykh Abdul-Aziz ibn Baz